Electronics Tutorials Home Page

-In 1845, a German physicist, Gustav Kirchoff developed a pair of rules or laws which deal with the conservation of current and energy in electrical circuits, one which deals with current flow, Kirchoffs Current Law, (KCL) and one which deals with voltage, Kirchoffs Voltage Law, (KVL).
+In 1845, a German physicist, Gustav Kirchhoff developed a pair or set of rules or laws which deal with the conservation of current and energy within electrical circuits.
+These two rules are commonly known as: Kirchhoffs Circuit Laws with one of Kirchhoffs laws dealing with the current flowing around a closed circuit, Kirchhoffs Current Law, (KCL) while the other law deals with the voltage sources present in a closed circuit, Kirchhoffs Voltage Law, (KVL).

-Here, the 3 currents entering the node, I1, I2, I3 are all positive in value and the 2 currents leaving the node, I4 and I5 are negative in value.
+Here, the three currents entering the node, I1, I2, I3 are all positive in value and the two currents leaving the node, I4 and I5 are negative in value.
 Then this means we can also rewrite the equation as;

 I1 + I2 + I3 - I4 - I5 = 0

-The term Node in an electrical circuit generally refers to a connection or junction of two or more current carrying paths or conductors such as cables and components.
+The term Node in an electrical circuit generally refers to a connection or junction of two or more current carrying paths or elements such as cables and components.
 Also for current to flow either in or out of a node a closed circuit path must exist.
+We can use Kirchhoff’s current law when analysing parallel circuits.

 Find the current flowing in the 40Ω Resistor, R3